ancker010/mm/_posts/2021-01-12-raspberry-pi-4-docker-host-home-server-from-scratch.md

 ##### SystemD Watchdog

-This doesn't work as advertized.
-I'll get it sorted and update the post.
 This is a process that will automatically safely reboot your Pi4 if it hangs for some reason.

 First turn it on in the kernel.